pingcap/pingcap.github.io/src/ai/integrations/llamaindex.md

 Configure the environment variables depending on the TiDB deployment option you've selected.

-For a TiDB Cloud Serverless cluster, take the following steps to obtain the cluster connection string and configure environment variables:
+For a TiDB Cloud Starter cluster, take the following steps to obtain the cluster connection string and configure environment variables:

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.